Chicago/open-data-etl-utility-kit/docs/index.rst

 Namely, this toolkit will assist with:
 *	Load data from a database an load it to a Socrata data portal
-*	Steps to integrate with an Exchange server to provide e-mail alerts on the outcome of ETL scripts
+*	Steps to integrate with an SMTP server to provide e-mail alerts on the outcome of ETL scripts
 *	Handles deployment issues when using multiple operating systems during development
 *	Utilities to allow administrators to quickly analyze the log files of ETLs for quick diagnostics